‘RHONY’ Star Ramona Singer Rocks A Plunging Red Swimsuit At 62

 “New suit for upcoming trip,” Ramona captioned the photo, adding the hashtags #warm and #sun.

-She also told her fans that she was getting a “head start on packing” as she prepared to wave bye bye to New York.
+She also told her fans that she was getting a “head start on packing” as she prepared to wave goodbye to New York.

 Ramona later took to Instagram again to show off her vacation wardrobe, this time posting a snap of herself posing in the mirror while fully clothed sporting a white blouse and skin-tight metallic pants which she teamed with a pair of white heeled boots.